CLI

 class BengalGroup(click.Group):

-"""Custom Click group with typo detection and suggestions."""
+"""Custom Click group with typo detection and themed help output."""

 def resolve_command(self, ctx, args):